VerdantFox/blog_posts/posts/0002_pytest_tips_and_tricks/pytest.md

 ### `xfail`

 Another option if you know your test fails under certain conditions, is to mark it as `xfail`.
-This basically says, "Yes, I know this test fails, but I want to leave it as is and not see a "FAILED" message or traceback.
+This says, "Yes, I know this test fails, but I want to leave it as is and not see a "FAILED" message or traceback.
 Marking a test for `xfail` looks like this: